alix-tz/escriptorium-documentation/docs/walkthrough_transcribe.md

 date: 2023-02-09
 ---

-# Walkthrough : transcribe with eScriptorium
+# Walkthrough: transcribe with eScriptorium

 Once the [segmentation of the images](walkthrough_segment.md) have been achieved and [some annotations](walkthrough_annotate.md) have been added, if needed, the next step in eScriptorium will be the text recognition of the documents.